- Why Grad Studies at SFU?

 WHAT ARE YOU PARTICULARLY ENJOYING ABOUT YOUR STUDIES/RESEARCH AT SFU?

-My first semester of doctoral studies just ended and I enjoyed learning (over Zoom) about the diversity of research areas other first year graduate students in the Faculty of Health Sciences are pursuing.
+I’ve been enjoying the diversity of research areas other graduate students in the Faculty of Health Sciences are pursuing.

 HAVE YOU BEEN THE RECIPIENT OF ANY MAJOR OR DONOR-FUNDED AWARDS?
 IF SO, PLEASE TELL US WHICH ONES AND A LITTLE ABOUT HOW THE AWARDS HAVE IMPACTED YOUR STUDIES AND/OR RESEARCH.

-I was recently awarded a Frederick Banting and Charles Best Canada Graduate Scholarships Doctoral Award from the Canadian Institutes of Health Research to support my doctoral studies.
+I have been awarded a Frederick Banting and Charles Best Canada Graduate Scholarships Doctoral Award from the Canadian Institutes of Health Research to support my doctoral studies.
 I was previously awarded a Joseph-Armand Bombardier Canada Master's Scholarship from the Social Sciences and Humanities Research Council while I completed my MA in the Department of Economics at SFU.